 As we look back on our combined 55 years of applied clinical informatics work, we recall the Data, Information, Knowledge, Wisdom Pyramid (DIKW) learned in early Fellowship training that describes the desired transformation of data into knowledge.
 In this pyramid, data is compiled, information is derived, knowledge is inferred, and wisdom is internalized and acted upon.
 In a way, we can see the decades of standards evolution and expansion crawling up this DIKW mountain to get us to true interoperability, where data is fully and seamlessly interoperable, information and knowledge is sharable and computable and wisdom is internalized and acted upon by all decision-makers, with modern compute capabilities being leveraged to optimize value throughout the healthcare ecosystem.

 To achieve truly ‘frictionless’ data and knowledge exchange across healthcare, we need not only think about the progressive layers of knowledge abstraction and implementation from data to wisdom; we need to also think about the tiers of implementation in our health IT systems: from data layer, to logic layer, to presentation layer (creating a grid of “L by T”; see FIG. 58 here.[i]
 Levels of Representation by Tiers of Functionality with Examples (Rhodes,B, Database Consulting Group, 2019).).
 The implementation challenge is non-trivial in a heterogeneous IT landscape with multiple EHRs, multiple unique implementation instances, diverse local practice patterns, and an exploding array of patient-facing mobile health (mHealth) apps.
 Figure 1 depicts the traditional separation of concerns in the implementation tiers (vertical axis), and suggests a progressive abstraction of knowledge artifacts in the levels of knowledge abstraction (horizontal axis).
 This structure supports the componentization of parts for knowledge artifacts, as well as re-usability.
 Standards do not yet exist for each cell in the L by T grid, but they do exist for many of these cells or at least touch on portions of them.
 For example, at the presentation layer, the same logic may be expressed in a SMART-on-FHIR container, a suggestion “Card” with CDSHooks, or as an iFrame delivered via web-service.
-Similarly, along the horizontal axis an expression written to define a numerator and denominator expression for a measure may be re-used in a CDS ECA rule.
+Similarly, along the horizontal axis parts of an expression written to define a numerator and denominator expression for a measure may be re-used in a CDS ECA rule.

 To truly enable the Learning Health System, we envision a loosely coupled array of standards within and across these cells that promotes both data access and reuse, as well as implementation of computable knowledge artifacts that can be ‘played’ or rendered in a variety of presentation mechanisms—to both healthcare providers, and to patients.
 The HL7 community has enabled just such a vision.
 When most think of HL7 FHIR, they focus on standards for APIs and data resources, which the FHIR community has put much effort into maturing and the broader ecosystem has adopted broadly.
 However, the HL7 standards stack and FHIR in particular was fundamentally architected and has further evolved to enable much of the DIKW pyramid across the L by T grid.
 For instance, FHIR Definitional resources (e.g. Structure Definition, Plan Definition, Measure), based on the HL7 Knowledge Artifact Specification, together with the Clinical Quality Language (CQL) are used to express computable, shareable knowledge across the stack from explicit data semantics to some of the highest orders of knowledge in the entire domain entirely through the application of the FHIR foundational architecture (using the HL7 Implementation Guide (IG) mechanism).
 Examples of this higher order domain knowledge include the Evidence-Based Medicine (EBM-on-FHIR IG) and expert curated, evidence-based Clinical Practice Guidelines (CPG-on-FHIR IG).
 Many may not be aware of the FHIR architecture and development framework’s ability to compose and then derive numerous computable high-value knowledge artifacts specified to fundamental domain concepts.